Paul Shattuck, Ph.D.

-Dr. Shattuck’s work has been funded by the National Institute of Mental Health, the National Science Foundation, the Institute for Education Sciences, Autism Speaks, the Emch Foundation, and the Organization for Autism Research.
-His research publications have appeared in high-impact scientific journals including Pediatrics, Psychiatric Services, the Archives of Pediatrics and Adolescent Medicine, the American Journal of Public Health and the Journal of the American Academy of Child and Adolescent Psychiatry.
-He also has written op-ed pieces that have appeared in leading national newspapers including the New York Times.
+Dr. Shattuck’s work has been funded by the National Institute of Mental Health, the National Science Foundation, the Institute for Education Sciences, Autism Speaks, the Emch Foundation, the Centers for Disease Control and Prevention, and the Organization for Autism Research.
+His research publications have appeared in high-impact scientific journals including Pediatrics, Psychiatric Services, the Archives of Pediatrics and Adolescent Medicine, the American Journal of Public Health, and the Journal of the American Academy of Child and Adolescent Psychiatry.
+He has also written op-ed pieces that have appeared in leading newspapers including the New York Times.

 A sought-after and frequent speaker at scientific meetings and to groups of advocates, family members, service providers and policy makers, Dr. Shattuck has also consulted with public and nonprofit agencies on the design and evaluation of services for people with disabilities.

 Dr. Shattuck’s professional background includes work in the nonprofit sector doing fundraising and developing programs.
 His education includes degrees in social work, sociology, and postdoctoral training in epidemiology.

 Transition to Adulthood for Youth on the Autism Spectrum